fredclausen/nixos/README.md

 ## Do you want to use this?

-It's a good starting point for your nix journey.
+It's a good starting point for your nix journey, but see [Caveats](#caveats).
 If you want to use this, follow the steps below:

 1. Install NixOs using a graphical installer.
 I suggest gnome.
 2. Clone this repo to your home directory.